Coronary CT calcium scan: Agatston score

-The Agatston score, named after its developer Arthur Agatston, is a measure of calcium on a coronary CT calcium scan.
-The original work was based on electron beam computed tomography (also known as ultrafast CT or EBCT).
+The Agatston score, named after its developer Arthur Agatston, also known as coronary artery calcium score (CAC score), is a measure of calcium on a coronary CT calcium scan.
+The original work, published in 1990, was based on electron beam computed tomography (also known as ultrafast CT or EBCT).
 The score is calculated using a weighted value assigned to the highest density of calcification in a given coronary artery.

 The density is measured in Hounsfield units, and score of 1 for 130–199 HU, 2 for 200–299 HU, 3 for 300–399 HU, and 4 for 400 HU and greater.
 This weighted score is then multiplied by the area (in square millimeters) of the coronary calcification.
 For example, a "speck" of coronary calcification in the left anterior descending artery measures 4 square millimeters and has a peak density of 270 HU.
 The score is therefore 8 (4 square millimeters × weighted score of 2).

 The tomographic slices of the heart are 3 millimeters thick and average about 50–60 slices from the coronary artery ostia to the inferior wall of the heart.
 The calcium score of every calcification in each coronary artery for all of the tomographic slices is then summed up to give the total coronary artery calcium score (CAC score).

 The Agatston score is frequently used today because of its long history of clinical validation.
-Several variations of the Agatston score have been described, including mass-based calcium scoring, volume-based calcium scoring, or lesion-specific calcium-scoring have been developed.
+Several variations of the Agatston score have been described, including mass-based calcium scoring, volume-based calcium scoring, and lesion-specific calcium scoring.

 Lesion-specific calcium score

 A lesion-specific calcium score has been developed.
 Each individual calcified lesion is characterized and measured using parameters including the width, length, density, and distance from the entrance of the major coronary arteries.
 Research has shown that the lesion-specific calcium scoring method is superior to the traditional Agatston score for the prediction of significant blockages in the heart.
-A patent application protecting this method has been filed.

 Radiation dosage

 On average, a single scan will expose a patient to about 2.3 millisieverts of radiation, equivalent to 23 chest x-rays (front and side views).
 That average covers a wide range of doses depending on equipment type and scanning protocol.
+This dose can range from 0.8 to 10.5 mSv.
 Using modern equipment and protocols, a 1 millisievert exposure is possible.
-Because the exact radiation exposure for a specific patient depends on the equipment type in use, the patients build and a variety of scanning options (such as retrospective vs prospective gating) it is difficult for a patient to know what their radiation exposure will be.
+Because the exact radiation exposure for a specific patient depends on the equipment type in use, the patient's build and a variety of scanning options (such as retrospective vs prospective gating) it is difficult for a patient to know what their radiation exposure will be.

 A 2009 study indicated that for every 100,000 people screened with CAC testing every 5 years between ages 45 to 75 years (men) or 55 to 75 years (women), there would be 42 (men) or 62 (women) additional radiation induced cancer cases.